Small-Fish-Dev/My-Summer-Cottage/README.md

 [wheatleymf](https://github.com/WheatleyMF) - Art Direction, Ambient Artist, Foliage & Prop artist, Mapper, UI Designs, Shaders

+## Tutorial

+While developing the game, we made tutorials to keep track of how systems work.
+You can find it here: [My Summer Cottage Tutorials Playlist](https://www.youtube.com/playlist?list=PLIcPBTNc7_9qPXDwPnkfQ_S9avbIcVPel)

 ## License

 If you plan to use large parts of this project please abide by this license.
 We will find you.